Joe Cullen (darts player)

-Joe Cullen (born 13 July 1989) is an English professional darts player who plays in Professional Darts Corporation (PDC) events.
-He won three Youth Tour tournaments in his early career and has qualified for the PDC World Championship twelve times, winning only thrice in the first round.
-Cullen reached his first major quarter-final at the 2016 UK Open and won his first PDC Pro Tour title in 2017.
-He won his first televised title at the 2022 Masters.
+Joseph Cullen (born 13 July 1989) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number thirty-one.
+A PDC Tour Card holder since 2011, Cullen won his first PDC major title at the 2022 Masters, and finished as runner-up in the 2022 Premier League Darts.
+Cullen has won 12 PDC ranking titles in his professional career, including three European Tour titles.

+In his youth career, Cullen won three PDC Youth Tour titles in 2011.

 Career

 Early career

 Cullen first came to prominence in 2008 when he qualified for the UK Open.
 He defeated Mark Stapleton and Dennis Smith before Chris Mason defeated him in the last 64.
 Following his performances at Bolton, he joined the PDC circuit.
 He also reached the final of the New Kids on the Oche tournament, losing to Arron Monk.

-In 2009, Cullen decided to leave his job as a postman to concentrate on a career in darts.

 Cullen had another decent run at the 2010 UK Open.
 He knocked out Darren Latham and Mike Nott before losing to Mervyn King, again in the last 64.
 Later that year, he defeated Phil Taylor in the last 16 of the John McEvoy Gold Dart Classic in Killarney, eventually losing in the quarter-finals to Colin Osborne.

 Cullen qualified for his first PDC World Darts Championship in 2011.
-He lost narrowly to Terry Jenkins by 3 sets to 2 in the first round.
+He lost narrowly to Terry Jenkins 3–2 in sets in the first round.
 In April, Cullen reached his first PDC Pro Tour final at the sixth UK Open Qualifier in Barnsley, losing 6–1 to Taylor.